 Many people prepare a one-size-fits-all professional resume and use it for every job they apply for.
 They use their cover letter to explain how their past work and education make them a great fit for the specific role they want.

 That strategy only works if the hiring manager – and everyone else who might be on the hiring committee – actually reads both the resume and the cover letter.
 This is unlikely to happen.
 So, many people at the company you want to work for will only see a generic resume with no customization highlighting its relevance to the job.

 By all means, use your cover letter to explain your interest and fit for the job, but be sure to tailor your resume for the role as well.

 Use your cover letter as the body of your email and as an attachment

-So, make sure it is a friendly, professional, motivated communication.
-Write your cover letter into the body of the email.
+So, make sure it is a friendly, professional, motivating communication.
+Write your cover letter in the body of the email.
 Then attach a cover letter file along with your resume.
-That little step is one more indication that you pay attention to detail and go the extra mile.
+That little step indicates that you pay attention to detail and go the extra mile.

-If the employer wants to save your application or print it for their records or to share with other members of the team, your cover letter is more likely to be included if it is a file than merely the body of your application email.
+If the employer wants to save your application or print it for their records, or share it with other members of the team, your cover letter is more likely to be included if it is a file than merely the body of your application email.

 Then it will be on record that you are the candidate who wrote a professional cover letter, addressed it to the hiring manager, tailored it for the position, and shared relevant details, not in your resume.
 That should help you outshine those applicants who merely sent in resumes and put much less effort into their applications.